-Then again, even when you’ve spent years learning a language, you never really learn everything about the language.
+Even when you’ve spent years learning a language, you never really learn everything about the language.
 Even native speakers of a language never learn everything about a language.
 I’ve been studying Spanish for years.
-Did five years in high school, two years in college, and decades later, I am still learning Spanish.
-Bear in mind, to learn Spanish, which is the same for any language, involves speaking, listening, reading, and writing the language, constantly.
+I Did five years in high school, two years in college, and decades later, I am still learning Spanish.
+Truely learning any language involves speaking, listening, reading, and writing the language, constantly.

 A breakdown in any one skill is a breakdown in the skill set.
 I confess, that’s what happened to me.
 I wasn’t speaking the language, because I didn’t have a Spanish speaker to speak with.
 And that’s very important.
 So, the short answer to that question, how long does it take to learn Spanish is, “All your life!”